Ky. Appeals Court judge urges local bar association to protect rule of law

 Speaking over Zoom before members of the Bowling Green-Warren County Bar Association, Kentucky Court of Appeals Justice Michelle Keller spoke about the importance of the law and an independent judiciary in preserving the strength of the republic.

-Keller was the guest speaker Wednesday for the local bar association's Law Day event.
+Keller was guest speaker Wednesday for the bar association’s Law Day event.

-Originated in 1958 and observed annually on May 1, Law Day is meant to reflect on the role of law in the founding of the U.S. and to recognize its importance to society.
+Originated in 1958 and observed annually on May 1, Law Day is meant to reflect on the role of law in the nation’s founding and to recognize its importance to society.

-Keller said that those in the legal profession cannot be "lulled into a false sense of security about the strength of our democratic republic," citing the numerous court challenges to last year's presidential election and the storming of the U.S. Capitol on Jan.
-6 by demonstrators seeking to prevent the certification of the results of the election.
+Keller said those in the legal profession cannot be “lulled into a false sense of security about the strength of our democratic republic,” citing the court challenges to last year’s presidential election and the Jan.
+6 storming of the U.S. Capitol by demonstrators seeking to prevent the certification of the results of the election.

 Keller said one can look to Poland for an assault on the rule of law, where a series of controversial reforms instituted by the ruling Law and Justice Party have come under heavy criticism from international observers who see the measures as undercutting the independence of the judiciary branch there.